Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 On CodeStar console, it will look like this.

 ![CodeStar Pending Approval](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-18-pending-approval.png)

+## Conclusion
+Note that git push on master branch will deploy to development API and git push on prod branch will deploy to production API.
+To prevent accidental commits on production branch, I suggest adding an approval stage.

+With this setup, you can develop new features, execute hot-fix and at the same time keep your production API unaffected.

 ## Caveats
 1. There is a maximum number of 300 pipelines allowed per AWS Region in an AWS account.
 It is a soft limit which be increased if needed.